devfile/devfile-web/libs/docs/src/docs/no-version/understanding-a-devfile-registry.md

 A devfile registry is a service that stores and provides devfile stacks to Kubernetes developer tools like `odo`, Eclipse Che, and the OpenShift Developer Console.
 Therefore, you can access devfiles through the devfile registry.
-Devfile registries are based on the Oracle Cloud Infrastructure (OCI) Specification, and devfile stacks are stored as OCI artifacts in the registry.
+Devfile registries are based on the Open Container Initiative (OCI) Specification, and devfile stacks are stored as OCI artifacts in the registry.

 Each devfile stack corresponds to a specific runtime or framework, such